ambros-gleixner/VIPR/README.md

 ## Software

-*VIPR* currently provides five C++ scripts, each being called from a terminal together with an appropriate `.vipr` certificate file:
+*VIPR* currently provides four C++ scripts, each being called from a terminal together with an appropriate `.vipr` certificate file:

 - `vprchck`: A program that verifies mixed-integer linear programming certificate files specified in the `.vipr` file format.
 - `vipr2html`: A program that converts `.vipr` certificate files to a human readable HTML format (not recommended for large files).
 - `viprttn`: A program that tightens and improves `.vipr` files, potentially reducing their size and allowing for easier checking.
-- `viprwidth`: A program that returns the cutwidth on derived constraints.
 - `viprcomp`: A program that completes incomplete `.vipr` certificate files using the exact LP solver `SoPlex`.

 ## File format specification `.vipr`